BrentPease1/second-life/content/sounds/hero.md

 ---
 **Discover Biodiversity Through Sound**

-Join us and other volunteers as we deploy sound recorders across our region to study changes in biodiversity over time.
+Join us and other volunteers as we deploy sound recorders across Midwest USA to study changes in biodiversity over time.

 </br>